ReidX7/fokot/README.md

 ## Contribution

-An better 'Fokot' icon is needed.
+A fury 'Fokot' icon is needed.